m1iz/CSS/README.md

 python train_MELD.py
 ```
 ## Acknowledgements
-Special thanks to the authors of [SDT](https://github.com/butterfliesss/SDT?tab=readme-ov-file) for sharing their codes and datasets.
+Special thanks to the authors of [SDT](https://github.com/butterfliesss/SDT?tab=readme-ov-file) for open-sourcing their code and datasets.

 ## Citation